edgarpng/javascript-game-of-life/README.md

-javascript-game-of-life
+Javascript Game of Life
 =======================

+An implementation of Conway's game of life in JavaScript and the canvas element.

+###Features
-A JavaScript implementation of Conway's game of life.
-Starts with a random initial configuration for now.
+- Start the game with random initial configuration

-Demo URL pending.
+- Customize initial configuration to try cool patterns such as the _Glider Gun_ and more

+###Demo
+Check out the demo [here](http://js-game-of-life.herokuapp.com/)